MANAGEMENT DISCUSSION AND ANALYSIS

 FINANCIAL DISCUSSION AND ANALYSIS

 A detailed financial discussion and analysis on Financial Statements is furnished below.
 Figures of brvious year have been regrouped/ rearranged wherever necessary.
-Reference to Note(s) in the following paragraphs refers to the Notes to the Financial Statements for the year 2012-13 placed elsewhere in this report.
+Reference to Note(s) in the following paragraphs refers to the Notes to the Financial Statements for the year 2013-14 placed elsewhere in this report:

-The revenue of the Company comprises income from sale of electricity (net of electricity duty), consultancy and other services, interest earned on investments such as term deposits, bonds (issued under One Time Settlement Scheme) and dividend income from subsidiary and joint venture companies and mutual funds.
-The total revenue for financial year 2012-13 is Rs.
-68,775.51 crore as against Rs.
-64,841.88 crore in the brvious year registering an increase of 6%.
+The revenue of the Company comprises income from energy sales (net of electricity duty), consultancy and other services, interest earned on investments such as term deposits with banks, bonds (issued under One Time Settlement Scheme) and dividend income from subsidiary and joint venture companies and mutual funds.
+The total revenue for financial year 2013-14 is f 74,707.82 crore as against f 68,855.81 crore in the brvious year registering an increase of 8%.

 The major revenue comes from energy sales.
 The tariff for computing energy sales is determined in terms of Central Electricity Regulatory Commission Regulations as notified from time to time which are briefly discussed below:

-The Central Electricity Regulatory Commission (CERC) has issued Tariff Regulations for the period 2009-14 - Central Electricity Regulatory Commission (Terms and Conditions of Tariff) Regulations, 2009, which is a balanced regulation for both consumers and investors.
-As per the Regulations, 2009, the tariff for supply of electricity comprises two parts i.e. Capacity Charges for recovery of Annual Fixed Cost based on plant availability and Energy Charges for recovery of fuel cost.
+The Central Electricity Regulatory Commission (CERC) has issued Tariff Regulations for the period 2009-14 - Central Electricity Regulatory Commission (Terms and Conditions of Tariff) Regulations, 2009.
+As per the Regulations, 2009, the tariff for supply of electricity comprises of two parts i.e. Capacity Charges for recovery of Annual Fixed Cost based on plant availability and Energy Charges for recovery of fuel cost.
 In addition, Regulations also provide for the recovery of certain miscellaneous charges.
 The CERC sets tariff for each stage of a station in accordance with the notified tariff regulations/norms.

-The capacity charge is allowed to be recovered in full if plant availability is at least 85%.
-If the availability of the plant is lower than 85%, the capacity charges are recovered on a pro-rata basis based on normative parameters as specified in the said regulations.
+The capacity charges are allowed to be recovered in full if plant availability is at least 85%.
+If the availability of the plant is lower than 85%, the capacity charges are recovered on a pro-rata basis based on normative parameters as specified in the said Regulations.

 Energy charges for the electricity sold are determined on the basis of landed cost of fuel applied on the quantity of fuel consumption derived on the basis of norms for heat rate, auxiliary power consumption, specific oil consumption etc.